-6: VM-20 Calculation Overview - Part C. Stochastic Reserve
+6: VM-20 Calculation Overview-Part C. Stochastic Reserve

-Q6.1: How is the Stochastic Reserve determined as required by VM-20?
+Q 6.1: How is the Stochastic Reserve determined as required by VM-20?

-A: Section 5 of VM-20 contains the requirements for determining the Stochastic Reserve (all references below are to VM-20).
+A: Section 5 of VM-20 contains the requirements for determining the Stochastic Reserve (all section references below are to VM-20).

-- a.
-Determine margins and Prudent Estimate Assumptions for all Risk Factors as described in Section 9. - b.
-Generate the stochastic economic scenarios as described in Section 7.G.2. - c.
-Determine the number of stochastic economic scenarios to use in the calculation as described in section 7.G.2.c, d and e. - d.
-Determine the number of subgroups for aggregation purposes for the Stochastic Reserve calculation as described in Section 7.B.3. - e.
-For each subgroup calculate the Stochastic Reserve as follows: - 1.
-Project cash flows for each Model Segment under each economic scenario as described in Section 5. - 2.
-Determine the Scenario Reserve for each scenario as described in Section 5.B.3. - 3.
-Calculate the Stochastic Reserve by ranking the Scenario Reserves from lowest to highest and taking the average of the highest 30% (CTE 70) of these Scenario Reserves. - f.
-Add together the Stochastic Reserve for all aggregation subgroups. - g.
-If necessary, add amounts to the Stochastic Reserve to capture any material risk included in the scope of VM-20 but not already reflected in the Stochastic Reserve.
+- Determine the number of product groups for which the Stochastic Reserve is to be calculated.
+The definition of product groups is found in Section 2 and includes: Term, ULSG, and policies subject to Section 3.A.2.
+It is important to note that Section 5.A specifies that the company may determine the number and composition of policy subgroups for aggregation purposes in a manner consistent with how the company manages risk across the different product types.
+However, if an aggregation subgroup includes policies from more than one product group, then the Stochastic Reserve for policies from each product group must be calculated on a stand-alone basis by following the steps in Section 5.A through Section 5.F.
+With that in mind, for each product group, the following steps apply. - Determine margins and Prudent Estimate Assumptions for all Risk Factors as described in Section 9. - Generate the stochastic economic scenarios as described in Section 7.G.2. - Determine the number of stochastic economic scenarios to use in the calculation as described in Section 7.G.2.c, d, and e. - For each product group, calculate the Stochastic Reserve as follows: - Project cash flows for each model segment under each economic scenario as described in Section 5. - Determine the Scenario Reserve for each scenario as described in Section 5.B.3. - Calculate the Stochastic Reserve by ranking the Scenario Reserves from lowest to highest and taking the average of the highest 30 percent (CTE 70) of these Scenario Reserves. - If necessary, add amounts to the Stochastic Reserve to capture any material risk included in the scope of VM-20 but not already reflected in the Stochastic Reserve, per Section 5.E.

-O6.2: How is the Scenario Reserve calculated?
+Q 6.2: How is the Scenario Reserve calculated?

 A: Section 5.B describes how the Scenario Reserve is calculated.
-The Scenario Reserve is calculated at the aggregation subgroup level not the model segment level.
-A Model Segment is defined in Section 1.C.7 of VM-20 and discussed in Section 7.A.1.b.
-It is a group of policies with a similar investment strategy.
+The Scenario Reserve may include more than one model segment.
+A model segment is defined in Section 1.C.7 of VM-20 and discussed in Section 7.A.1.b.
+It is a group of policies and associated assets that are modeled together.
+Model segments should be consistent with the company's asset segmentation plan, investment strategies, or approaches used to allocate investment income for statutory purposes.
 If a company is managing the risks of two or more different product types as part of an integrated risk management process, then the products may be combined into the same subgroup (an aggregation subgroup).
-The guidance note in Section 7.B.3 states that aggregating policies into a common subgroup allows the cash flows arising from the policies for a given stochastic scenario to be netted against each other.
+The Guidance Note in Section 5.A states that aggregating policies into a common subgroup allows the cash flows arising from the policies for a given stochastic scenario to be netted against each other.
+Section 5.A also requires that if policies from more than one product group are included in an aggregation subgroup, the Stochastic Reserve for each product group shall also be determined, as described in Section 5.G.
+Section 5.G. requires that the Stochastic Reserve be calculated on a stand-alone basis for each product group.